efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-10-sylvans-guide-by-whoiskp.md

 Here I opened with {Sylvan Marshalleaf}, {Sylvan Guardioak}, {Rose Lover} and {Dark World Lightning} going second I chose not to {Restart}.
 Not knowing what I’m playing my opponent set one Monster and one backrow.
 I used Lightning to destroy his backrow (which was {Wall of Disruption}) and then discarded {World Carrotweight Champion}.
 I then Special Summoned Carrot discarding Rose.
 I Normal Summoned Marsh which excavated a {Sylvan Hermitree} and {Enemy Controller}.
 I then used Hermit to organize the next three cards in my Deck which ended up being a March, Oak, and {Ultimate Providence} - I left them in that order.
 I then used the effect of {Rose Lover} in the Graveyard to Summon Oak from my hand and mill the single Marsh which destroyed my opponents face down Monster.
 This then allowed to me to swing for game!

+### Using {Grit}

+After 50 games of testing {Grit} [Sylvans](/tier-list/deck-types/sylvans/) I opened with brick hands 7 times.
+This put me at a 14% chance of opening with a brick.
+Using a standard build of 3x {Sylvan Komushroomo}, 3x {Sylvan Marshalleaf}, 3x {Rose Lover}, 2x {World Carrotweight Champion}, 3x {Sylvan Guardioak}, 2x {Sylvan Hermitree}, 2x {Enemy Controller}, 2x {Ultimate Providence}.
+I didn’t lose all the games I bricked.
+Of those 50 games **when needed** {Grit} saved me 14/22 times with no actual formula of when it will activate.
+So that means there is a 14% chance to open with a brick with a 63.6% chance of being saved with {Grit}.
+The brick hands aren’t ideal but a % chance of being saved by {Grit} gives you a better chance to OTK next turn depending on the field.

 ### Matchups

 - [Mirror (Sylvans)](/tier-list/deck-types/sylvans/):